-We are aware of an independent investigator who continues to enroll patients in a study evaluating the safety and efficacy of eculizumab as a treatment for the dry form of age-related macular degeneration.
+We are aware of an independent investigator who has completed enrollment of patients in a study evaluating the safety and efficacy of eculizumab as a treatment for the dry form of age-related macular degeneration.
 Age-related macular degeneration is a medical condition usually affecting older adults in which uncontrolled complement activation results in a loss of vision in the center of the visual field (the macula) and complement-mediated damage to the retina.
-It is a major cause of visual impairment in older adults.
+AMD is a major cause of visual impairment in older adults.